Former teammates remember Habs great Lafleur for on-ice skill, off-ice personality

 - Guy LafleurCanadian ice hockey player

-MONTREAL — Thirty-seven years after Guy Lafleur last played for the Montreal Canadiens, his name was once again chanted by fans before the team took to the ice tonight.
+MONTREAL — It's been 37 years since Guy Lafleur last played for the Montreal Canadiens, but it was his name that fans chanted before the team took to the ice Sunday.

-The team played tribute to the great, who died Friday at 70, with a ceremony before a game against Boston.

-A video of Lafleur's goals and of him lifting the Stanley Cup, which he won five times with the Habs, played at the Bell Centre before fans gave him a standing ovation that lasted more than 10 minutes.
+For 10 minutes, Habs fans gave Lafleur, who died Friday at age 70, a standing ovation, as cheers of "Guy, Guy, Guy!" mixed with chants of "Ole, Ole, Ole!" and "Go Habs Go!"

+Twice, the game's announcer began to say something, only to let fans keep cheering.
+Finally, he asked the fans to be quiet for a moment of silence in honour of Lafleur.

 On the boards, the usual ads were replaced by a simple tribute to Lafleur: his name, his number, his signature and the years of life -- 1951 to 2022.

+"You don't forget a guy like Guy, I'm talking about the man," Cournoyer said, describing Lafleur as someone who deserved his popularity.
+"He loves everybody, everybody loves him."

-Chris Nilan, who played with Montreal between 1980 and 1988, says Lafleur helped him feel like he belonged on the team when he first joined.
+Chris Nilan, who played with Montreal between 1980 and 1988, said Lafleur helped him feel like he belonged on the team when he first joined, skating with him before his first practice with the team.

+"The two of us skated together on the ice, just me and Guy, it was unbelievable.
+We passed pucks, he gave me some tips on shooting, I never quite got the shot that Guy had, but he tried.
+I'll never forget that day, it was so special for me," he said.

+"He always treated me with respect, never less than.
+Some stars, they put themselves on another level, kind of on a pedestal, not Guy, he never looked down on me," Nilan said.
+"Just an awesome guy."

 This report by The Canadian Press was first published April 24, 2022.